 - SSR improperly matched to load.
 The relay was destroyed by overheating from carrying too much current too long. - SSR insufficiently protected.
 Remember, a semiconductor is less tough than a simple metal contact.
 Reverse voltages exceeding the PRV rating of the relay will cause damage.
 Voltage spikes on the switched line, perhaps from inductive kickback, may have destroyed one or more of the internal switching devices.
-Remember to use snubbers, transorbs, MOVs, and/or commutating diodes on highly inductive loads. - SSR improperly installed.
-The SSR was not mounted to a large enough heat sink, or no thermal compound was used, causing the relay to overheat.
+Remember to use snubbers, transorbs, MOVs, and/or commutating diodes on highly inductive loads. - large enough heat sink, or no thermal compound was used, causing the relay to overheat.
 Also, insufficient tightening of the load terminals can cause arcing and ohmic heating of the relay.
-Opto 22 recommends 18 inch-pounds of torque on the load screw terminals.
-Similar failures have also been attributed to the use of crimp-on terminal lugs or spades; make sure such terminals are tightly crimped, and even drip some solder into the joint to ensure good electrical contact and protection from corrosion
+Opto 22 recommends 15 to 16 inch-pounds of torque on the load screw terminals.
+Similar failures have also been attributed to the use of crimp-on terminal lugs or spades; make sure such terminals are tightly crimped, and even drip some solder into the joint to ensure good electrical contact and protection from corrosion.